-- invited to use this circular to facilitate coordination and cooperation with the U.S. Coast Guard in the investigation of marine casualties as SISs. - c.
+- to use this circular to facilitate coordination and cooperation with the U.S. Coast Guard in the investigation of marine casualties as SISs. - c.
 Owners, operators, charterers, masters, persons-in-charge, marine employers, marine industry personnel, agents, merchant mariners, and all other parties that might be involved in a U.S. Coast Guard marine casualty investigation may use this circular to facilitate their understanding of and involvement in marine casualty investigations conducted by the U.S. Coast Guard and other SISs. - 4.
-DIRECTIVES AFFECTED.
-Navigation and Vessel Inspection Circular (NVIC) 5-98 is cancelled. - 5.
+MAJOR CHANGES.
+The U.S. Coast Guard's IMO Contact Point for Casualty Investigation and the distribution location for this NVIC have been updated. - 5.
 DISCUSSION.
-Under the authority of References (b) and (c), the U.S. Coast Guard has prescribed regulations in 46 C.F.R.
-Part 4 on the immediate notification, reporting, and investigation of marine casualties.
-Regulations for marine casualties involving public vessels, found in 46 C.F.R.
-Subpart 4.40, are outside the scope of this circular.
-This circular addresses marine casualties as defined in 46 C.F.R.
-Subpart 4.03: - a.
+The U.S. Coast Guard has prescribed regulations in 46 CFR part 4 on the immediate notification, reporting, and investigation of marine casualties involving vessels, other than public vessels, described in reference (a), namely the following: - a.
 Any marine casualty or accident involving any vessel that occurs upon the navigable waters of the United States, its territories, or possessions; - b.
 Any marine casualty or accident involving a United States vessel wherever such casualty or accident occurs; or - c.
-Any marine casualty involving a foreign tank vessel operating in waters subject to the jurisdiction of the United States, including the Exclusive Economic Zone (EEZ), that involves significant harm to the environment or material damage affecting the seaworthiness or efficiency of the vessel. - 6.
-There are marine casualties included in reference (b) not covered by 46 C.F.R.
-Part 4 regulations that the U.S. Coast Guard also has the authority and responsibility to ensure are investigated.
+Any marine casualty involving a foreign tank vessel and involving significant harm to the environment or material damage affecting the seaworthiness or efficiency of the vessel that occurs in waters subject to the jurisdiction of the United States, including the Exclusive Economic Zone (EEZ). - 6.
+There are marine casualties included in references (a) and (b) not covered by 46 CFR part 4 that the U.S. Coast Guard has the authority and responsibility to ensure are investigated.
 These include the following: - a.
-Any marine casualty involving a United States citizen on a foreign passenger vessel operating south of 75 degrees north latitude, west of 35 degrees west longitude, and east of the International Date Line; or operating in the area south of 60 degrees south latitude (see Figure 1) that: - (1) Embarks or disembarks passengers in the United States; or - (2) Transports passengers traveling under any form of air and sea ticket package marketed in the United States.
+Any marine casualty involving a foreign vessel outside of the navigable waters of the United States where the United States is a SIS, as defined in reference (b). - b.
+Any marine casualty involving a United States citizen on a foreign passenger vessel operating south of 75 degrees north latitude, west of 35 degrees west longitude, and east of the International Date Line; or operating in the area south of 60 degrees south latitude (see Figure 1) that: - (1) Embarks or disembarks passengers in the United States; or